zchsh/paper-mini-gen/NOTES.md

 - [x] Stub in drag-and-drop to add an SVG to the page
   - Drag-and-drop area above page, I think?

-- [ ] Implement basic z-index layering
+- [x] Implement basic z-index layering
   - The last element you touched should have the highest z-index
   - To avoid going to infinite z-indices, maybe this means having to touch every `can-move` element's z-index at once... might be more performant to avoid z-index completely, and re-append the last touched element to the DOM, so it's the last child and therefore highest in z-index due to ordering.
+  - 2025-06-26 - implemented this in a really basic way

+- [ ] Move `print-svgs-prototype` to separate project
+  - Separate domain probably makes sense too

 - [ ] Add on-page docs-ish notes about print quirks
   - This tool is likely easiest to use on a larger screen, such as a tablet or laptop